dansmyers/Simulation/README.md

 If you'd like to chat in person, we can talk (in a socially-distanced way) at the beginning or end of class.
 You can also make an appointment to chat via WebEx if you have questions that are too in-depth to handle over Slack.

+I will plan to be generally available for WebEx appointments on

+- Mondays, Wednesdays, and Fridays from 1:30 to 3:00
+- Tuesdays and Thursdays from 10:00 to 12:00

 ## Official Course Description

 **CMS 380 Simulation and Stochastic Modeling**: Explores the use of probability theory and statistical methods in the development of computer simulations used to study and model real-world phenomenon.
 Topics include an overview of probability theory, a survey of common statistical distributions, random number generation, and common techniques for creating models that incorporate randomness, such as queueing networks and Markov chains.
 Prerequisite: CMS 170.